 This page will feature content to supplement the understanding of lessees on their rights and privileges as a small n, native of Hawaii, and the role this designation entitles them to in our present system of governance in accordance with our State Constitution and the Hawaiian Homes Commissions Act.
-During the lead up to the General Election we will also be looking at the new format of this election taking place during the pandemic.
-The candidates and the policies they are promoting will also be a focus.
 This page will also seek to emphasize the added benefit a strong homestead association has when dealing with DHHL and Hawaii State Government.
 Our association leadership will highlight different partners at times in order to present topics that we feel are educational and practical for our lessees to know.

 Bridget Kaumeheiwa Velasco